marjanpoimijat/berry-picker-tracker-docs/docs/frontend_backend_requests.md

-# Communication between frontend and backend
+# Frontend-backend Communication

 Let's look at two examples of how we can send and receive data from our frontend using HTTP requests.

-## Key functionality
+## Key Functionality

 - `url`: Address to which we communicate with the server.
 This determines which values we need to send and in which format to get our requests through.
 See [backend main.py](https://github.com/marjanpoimijat/berry-picker-tracker-server/blob/main/src/main.py).
 Emulator local address: http://10.0.2.2:8008
 - `userID`: Usually needed to get the data to the right address.